phstc/phstc.github.com/_posts/2010-12-29-jquery-twitter-search-plugin.md

 ---
 layout: post
-title: "jQuery Twitter Search Plugin"
+title: jQuery Twitter Search Plugin
-tags:
-- English posts
-- JavaScript
-- jQuery
-- Plugin
-- Twitter
 ---
-{% include JB/setup %}

 It's a jQuery plugin only for tweets search.
 Where you need to implement the layout to display the tweets.
 Actually, it means that you are free to use your own layout. ;)
 <!--more-->